slds-lmu/lecture_i2ml/README.md

 We have also prepared interactive tutorials where you can answer multiple choice questions, and learn how to apply the covered methods in `R` on some very short coding exercises.
 Our plan is to extend this practical self-study material over the next months and years.

-## Requirements
+## Prerequisites

-- The course is targeted at *ML beginners* with a basic, university level, education in maths
+The course is targeted at *ML beginners* with a basic, university level, education in maths:

-- Simple linear algebra
+- Basic linear algebra: vectors, matrices, determinants
-- Simple calculus
+- Simple calculus: derivatives, integrals, gradients
-- Simple probability theory
+- Some probability theory: probability, random variables, distributions
-- Some stats knowledge, you should now what *mean*, *variance*, *bias*, etc., is
-- (Linear) Modelling from a stats perspective can help, but is not required, we sometimes compare to that
+- Basic statistics knowledge: descriptive statistics, estimators.
+(Linear) modelling from a statistics perspective can help, but is not required, we sometimes compare to that
-- Working knowledge of R
+- Working knowledge of **`R`**

 ## Help is appreciated and welcome!

-A lecture like this will never be perfect and hopefully grow over the coming years.
+We hope to continously improve and expand this course over the coming years.
 We strongly believe in open source and collaborative work.
-Approach us, if you think likewise and want help.
+Please contact us if you think likewise and would like to contribute.

 - Are you an ML expert and like the course, but have some feedback or consider extending it?
   Write an email to Bernd and Fabian (see *Team* page).